leavesandlemmas/stardew-tree-sim/README.md

 Why do these patterns occur?
 Moreover how do they change if we modify the rules or parameters of the simulation?

+The intuition for some of these patterns is pretty simple.
+When the grid is mostly empty, the population growth is exponential (asymptotically at $N\rightarrow 0$) because it takes about 20 days on average to go from stage 1 to stage 5 and about 7 days to produce an offspring.
+Thus, the population should grow at a rate of about 1/27 per day.
+The rate slows down for two reasons.
+First, the available space runs out and the grid fills up, leading to the static population size (with random fluctuations).
+However, the slow down begins before that happens because the local space around each tree fills up before the entire grid does.
+So only trees near the edge of the forest really contribute to the overall population growth.
+That stages 1-3 have the same number of trees makes sense because they have the same rate to grow, and the same rate to die.
+The constant ratio corresponds to the blocking effect (stage 5 block stage 4 from growing).
+But can we be more numerically?

+## Markov Chains

+In essence, the simulation is one very large markov chain, so we could simply analyze that way.
+The obvious thing to do with a markov chain is to compute its transition map as matrix, then factor the matrix.
+The eigenvectors with eigenvalues of $1$ are the stationary distributions.
+But we run into a problem.
+The matrix is very, very large.
+For a single cell, there are 6 possible states, so the probability distribution on the state is a vector in $\mathbb{R}^6$ but on two cells it must be an element of $\mathbb{R}^{6^2} = \mathbb{R}^{36} $; so on a grid of 48 by 64 cells we get a $6^3072$ dimensional vector as the probability distribution; i.e., about $10^{2390}$ which is far more than the number of atoms in the universe (apparently).
+The matrix is even larger at about $10^{4780}$ because its dimension is the square of the dimension of its input space's dimension.

 Ideas: